Posted in | News | Technology

 Operation of DT4SEM and the corresponding monitoring functionalities will be started shortly after the deep renovation project is completed in autumn 2024.
 The researchers plan to install two 1905-cm monitors in the two stairwell entrances for real-time data visualization and DT navigation.
 In addition to the sensor data, the monitors will display the last alert issued relating to the seismic events.

-The current prototype of DT4SEM is at the Technology Readiness Level 9 (TRL9), representing successful operations in a real environment and ready for complete commercial deployment.
-This infrastructure proves the potential of DT in transforming and optimizing building management and controlling a building’s safety and security operations through real-time monitoring.
-Moreover, it guarantees automated alerts for rapid intervention when anomalies are detected by any sensor and scheduling maintenance.
+This infrastructure proves DT's potential in transforming and optimizing building management and controlling a building’s safety and security operations through real-time monitoring.
+Moreover, it guarantees automated alerts for rapid intervention when any sensor and scheduled maintenance detect anomalies.

 Conclusion and Future Prospects

-Overall, the researchers successfully demonstrated the working of a DT4SEM prototype, confirming the potential of DT in accelerating the digital transformation of the built environment.
 The preliminary results exhibited the effectiveness of the DT method in issuing early warnings about structural issues.
 Moreover, the virtual DT4SEM model could visualize and simulate different scenarios, facilitating informed and timely decision-making for building management.

 Future upgrades of DT4SEM will aim to widen its adoption in the building sector, optimizing and controlling the carbon footprint of existing constructions and enhancing decarbonization processes.
-The seismic monitoring application demonstrated in this study and future data monitoring feedback can promote the evolution of smart buildings into intelligent buildings.

 Journal Reference

 Lauria, M. & Azzalin, M. (2024).
 Digital Transformation in the Construction Sector: A Digital Twin for Seismic Safety in the Lifecycle of Buildings.
-Sustainability16(18), 8245.
-DOI: 10.3390/su16188245, https://www.mdpi.com/2071-1050/16/18/8245
+Sustainability16(18), 8245. doi: 10.3390/su16188245, https://www.mdpi.com/2071-1050/16/18/8245

 Disclaimer: The views expressed here are those of the author expressed in their private capacity and do not necessarily represent the views of AZoM.com Limited T/A AZoNetwork the owner and operator of this website.
 This disclaimer forms part of the Terms and conditions of use of this website.